 Keep in touch in other ways

-Join our mailing list to receive our bi-monthly newsletter and notifications of our meeting dates.
+Join our mailing list to receive our regular newsletter and notifications of our meetings.

-We run fundraising events from time to time to raise money for community events and, on occasions, to pay for specific things in the park.
+We run occasional fundraising activities to raise money for community events and, on occasions, to pay for specific things in the park.
+For example:

-Recent fundraising has included producing and selling a park calendar and organising historical and literary talks in Clissold House.
+- organising historical and literary talks in Clissold House

 In recent years we have hosted two very successful quizzes that funded a wide range of free activities and entertainment at 125th birthday party in June 2014 including bicycle maintenance, soft play for toddlers, arts and crafts activities, storytelling and music for all ages.

 Look out for posters and information on the park noticeboards.